berkeley-sgsa/mysite/content/current_students/books.md

 ### Causal Inference
 </br>*More information available through the causal inference reading group and online seminar*

+### Communicating with Data
+- ''Communicating with Data The Art of Writing for Data Science'' by Deborah Nolan and Sara Stoudt

 ### Compositional Data
 - ''Compositional Data Analysis'' by Pawlowsky-Glahn and Buccianti